stalyatech/upython-docs/library/sty.rst

 .. function:: hard_reset()

-   Resets the pyboard in a manner similar to pushing the external RESET button.
+   Resets the simpleRTK in a manner similar to pushing the external RESET button.

 .. function:: bootloader()